vikasvardhanv/Synapse/DEVELOPMENT.md

 ### Auth

 - Users sign in with their regular Convex account through WorkOS.
-- Users choose a team to create a new project in for app they conconct with Chef.
+- Users choose a team to create a new project in for app they conconct with Synapse.
   Note that this is _not_ the OAuth flow that we offer to customers; if a customer wants this, they need to use the OAuth flow that grants them access to a user's specific Convex project.
 - You'll need the following env vars set in `.env.local` (values are in 1Password under `flex .env.local`)